 By listening to the natural and manmade environments, we voluntarily participate in feedback loops that redress and rebuff our egocentrism, making possible a refinement in our way of being.
 The world responds differently to interactions conducted from a balanced psyche versus an imbalanced one.
 Whereas stances of dissociation and dysregulation tend to activate clash points with the world, balance naturally generates openings into connection and flow.

-Attending to internal and external feedback loops admittedly requires a disciplined approach to life, while fostering to a high degree of self-possession, inner coherence and self-intimacy, along with a harmonizing movement in one’s outward relations.
+Attending to internal and external feedback loops admittedly requires a disciplined approach to life, while fostering a high degree of self-possession, inner coherence and self-intimacy, along with a harmonizing movement in one’s outward relations.
 Feedback loops are living communications, and respectful mutual communication forms the heart of intimacy.
 Possessing oneself internally brings freedom from a need to possess externally—people, objects, the fruits of the Earth.
 Moreover, this disciplined path of balance generates surprising openings to hidden, secret forms of pleasure, intimacy, and joy.

 The Pleasurable Future of Humanity